SPARC-FAIR-Codeathon/sparc-flow/README.md

 ## The problem
 There is **currently no option for**:
-- **enabling users to easily describe and run workflows that use SPARC data locally or in cloud computing platforms**
+- **enabling users to easily describe workflows and tools in fair manner and run workflows that use SPARC data locally or in cloud computing platforms**
 - **ensuring reproducibility of workflow results**
 - **enabling reuse of tools developed for processing SPARC data to create new workflows** (tools are currently bundled within and tailored to specific SPARC datasets)

-This limits the ability of members of the SPARC and the wider scientific community to apply FAIR principles for:
+This limits the ability of members of the SPARC and the wider scientific communities  to apply FAIR principles for:

 ## Our solution - sparc-flow
 To address this problem, we have **developed a Python module called the SPARC Flow (sparc-flow)** that can be used to describe tools and workflows for processing SPARC datasets in accordance with FAIR principles by:
+- Providing an easy-to-use python-based application programming interface (API) to enable **tools** and **workflows** to be **described in a language agnostic manner**[^1]
+- Enabling the parameters used for running workflows to be stored with the workflow description and a copy of it's associated tools to **facilitate interoperability and the reproducibility of workflow results**.

-- Enabling tools to be stored in sparc-flow provides:
+- Enabling workflows and tools to be independently stored in SDS datasets, ready to be contributed to the SPARC portal to enable reuse by others.

-API to easily create workflows using standard language e.g. CWL format and store them in SDS format API to create tool (workflow step) descriptions and store them in SDS format Tutorials on how to run the workflows locally, on seven bridges, o2sparc Best practices to make workflows and tools FAIR
+- Providing the ability to load workflows directly from SDS datasets and run them locally or on exisiting cloud computing platforms including oSPARC.
+- Providing **tutorials** that demonstrate each of the above features.
+- [Proposing guidelines for FAIR-use of tools and workflows](https://docs.google.com/document/d/1PKpl4WZ171C7YlQtG4AQ0WuK1bIFDGD6ys9PCnap_xI/edit) and providing best practices guidance in tutorials on how to use these guidelines.

+[^1]: While the sparc-flow API has been designed to be agnostic to the language used to describe tools and workflows, only support for the Common Workflow Language has been implemented during this 2.5 day codeathon.

 executors supporting multiple backends, leading to GA4GH standards (like TES and WES- minimal APIs describing how a user submits a tool/workflow to an execution engine in a standardized way)

 Supported by [58 organisations](https://dockstore.org/organizations) including:

 Workflow language agnostic implementation (support for WDL, Nextflow etc will be included in the future)

-Examples and guided tutorials have been created to demonstrate each of the features above.

 Dockstore enable the creation of reproducible workflows and tools